vishal-kumar4/Multibase/DECISIONS.md

 Fix: `docker rm -f <container>` then `docker network rm <network>` manually when a service is deliberately removed from the compose file, don't assume `down` cleans up containers that are no longer defined.

+## UptimeRobot pings /health every 10 min to prevent Render sleep
+Render's free tier sleeps the backend after 15 min idle, causing a ~30s cold start on the next request.
+UptimeRobot (free, 10-min interval) pings GET /health to keep it awake — comfortably under the 15-min sleep threshold with margin to spare.
+Considered a GitHub Actions scheduled workflow instead - rejected, since GitHub's own docs note scheduled cron isn't guaranteed to fire on time (can be delayed or skipped under load), which defeats the purpose of a tight keep-alive interval.
+UptimeRobot is dedicated monitoring infra, not a side effect of a CI system.
+Trade-off: keeping the backend always-on uses close to the full 750 free instance-hours/month Render grants - fine for one service, but would need watching if a second free Render service is ever added on the same account.